SDU-eScience/UCloud/app-kubernetes-service/README.md

 We don't put any special restrictions on the UID a user's container can run as.
 We do support the UID changing behavior as specified in [app-service](../app-store-service/wiki/apps.md).
-As a result we can force a container to run as root or run as the real SDUCloud UID.
+As a result we can force a container to run as root or run as the real UCloud UID.

 This means that we must assume that all jobs can run as root within the container.
 This is okay since containers are meant to be a secure sandbox.